The Department of Cellular and Molecular Medicine offers a Masters of Science Degree. This program is open to people who hold a Bachelors Degree.

 Life Sciences North, Room 450, Tucson, AZ 85724-5044

-The Oversight Committee will review applications for Summer and Fall semester on or after April 15, and applications for Spring semester on or after November 1.
+The Oversight Committee will review all applications on or after April 1.

 Required test(s): GRE